Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">7/11/2024</td>
+<td align="center">7/12/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GMKUX1KN4/with-imposing-presence-god-of-destruction-toppo-descends">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G4VUQ5NNM/the-great-demon-king-drills">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Because of the 7th Universe’s numbers advantage, Android 17 hopes to run out the clock.<br>When Frieza comes over to provide support, Top is forced to rethink his motivations and<br>will unleash a familiar destructive power!</p>
+<p align="center">That day, Anos had a dream about a time that he lived together with a<br>young girl.
+The young girl is strangely also named Arcana….
+Furthermore, the fact that the<br>Draconids called the fusion of Sasha and Misha the Goddess of Absurdity, Genedonov, was also<br>a problem.
+To investigate the piling mysteries, Anos decides to take a special class in<br>the Underground World.
+And as a special lecturer, Anos teaches the student of Demon King<br>Academy himself!?</p>
 </td>
 </tr>
 </table>